nishanthsanjeev/histwords/READMEforRepro.md

 https://research.google.com/colaboratory/local-runtimes.html

 After successfully connecting your Colab notebook to a local runtime, you can now run it using Python 2.7, assuming it has been installed on your system.
+Your local directories will be visible on your left pane, if this is successful.

 Following this, execute the following commands: